georgexyz19/inkscapetutorial.org/content/posts/extension17_inkex_module.md

 Many Inkscape extensions load an SVG file from Inkscape, add some elements on the drawing, and transmit the modified SVG back to Inkscape.
 For example, the `Hello` extension discussed in Chapter 5 adds a message on a drawing.
-Certainly we can load elements from other SVG files or load images from other files, and add them to the drawing.

 At some point, someone may ask you the question "Can we run the program without Inkscape?
 I want to run it as a Python program".
 The answer is "Yes,